 When Prince announced the Uruguayan singer-composer as the winner, instead of giving a traditional speech, Jorge sang the song "a cappella."

 Before the Oscar® show, producers had sparked a controversy by

 hiring Antonio Banderas and Carlos Santana to sing "The Motorcycle Diaries"

 song during the broadcast, arguing the lack of notoriety of the original

 On that night, at the party, I spotted Gael Garcia Bernal and Diego Luna standing in a corner near the entrance.
-I took advantage of speaking with Gael, and I proudly said: "Congratulations, your movie won the Oscar® for best song.”
+I took advantage of the moment to speak with Gael, and I proudly said: "Congratulations, your movie won the Oscar® for best song."